© WWF-US / Paul Fetters

 How solar energy and sustainable cooling in buildings can be major solutions in a warming world

-But as the world warms and developing tropical countries grow, more energy-intensive cooling services (particularly air conditioners) will be needed, thereby exacerbating the sector’s impact on the climate.
+As the world warms, more energy-intensive cooling services (particularly air conditioners) will be needed, exacerbating the impact on the climate.
+At the same time, rooftop solar energy can provide much of the world’s electricity.

 The combination of both solutions can ensure we can keep our people cool without contributing to global warming.
 WWF is working to drive this change through our ‘Cool & Solar’ initiative.